 This post contains affiliate links.
 Please read my disclosures.

-Lemon and Ginger Cake is served with Lemon Custard to make for a warm comforting pudding.
+Lemon Ginger Sponge Pudding is a warm comforting dessert.
 The zealous lemon and spicy stem ginger flavour is enhanced with gorgeous sorghum flour making the cake happily gluten-free.

-If you are looking for a dessert which is easy to make but punchy with flavour then Lemon and Ginger Cake with Lemon Custard will not disappoint.
+If you are looking for a dessert which is easy to make but punchy with flavour then Lemon Ginger Pudding will not disappoint.
 The sponge pudding packs in the zing of fragrant citrus and the spicy warmth of ginger using both ground ginger and stem ginger.

-- The sponge cake is easy to come together.
+- The sponge is easy to come together.

-- Gluten-Free – using the perfect blend of alternative flours to compliment the cake’s flavour.
+- Gluten-free - using the perfect blend of alternative flours to compliment the flavour of the sponge.

-- We use 2 types of ginger for maximum effect – ground ginger and stem ginger.
+- We use 3 types of ginger for maximum effect - ground ginger and stem ginger with crystallised ginger to decorate.

 - Lemony custard.
-Please serve this cake with this amazing fresh lemon custard – you won’t be sorry!
+Please serve this cake with this amazing Lemon Custard Sauce - you won't be sorry!

 Gluten-Free Flours